 The reality is that some service industry employers are like that.
 Generally speaking, corporate restaurants and chains become giants because they don’t pay very well.
 This isn’t always the case, but it makes sense that a company could get rich on cheap labour.

 On the other hand, there are plenty of restaurants, stores, and other establishments in the service industry that pay well and offer benefits.
 Those benefits might not always come right away, but rest assured that there are entry-level positions that offer things like insurance.

-Further, there are plenty of ways to advance your career while working in the service industry.
+When looking for a job, just remember there are plenty of ways to advance your career while working in the service industry.
 Small businesses, in particular, tend to hire and advance from within, giving entry-level employees opportunities to move up.